AppalWaltz/epoe/README.md

 Federal budget debates are usually conducted as contests of slogans.
 This project conducts one as a contest of **stated values and shared arithmetic**.
 It does three things:

-1. **Characterizes reality without moral language.** Document `01` establishes, from primary sources, the actual structural relationship between the federal government and large-scale private enterprise — contracts, tax expenditures, lobbying, regulatory administration — treating that relationship as a *measured constraint*, not a villain or a hero.
+1. **Characterizes reality without moral language.** Document `01` establishes, from primary sources, the actual structural relationship between the federal government and large-scale private enterprise, including contracts, tax expenditures, lobbying, regulatory administration and treats that relationship as a *measured constraint*, not a villain or a hero.
 2. **States the arithmetic.** Document `02` lays out every dollar in and every dollar out of the federal government for FY2026, with each line traced to its statutory data source and tagged with an explicit confidence rating.
 3. **Optimizes, transparently, under different value systems.** Documents `03`–`04` formalize the budget as a nonlinear constrained optimization problem and then solve it under five distinct political value-weightings.
 The point is not that the computer picks the "right" budget.
 The point is that once values are stated as numbers (the α-weights), the **trade-offs become arithmetic instead of rhetoric** — and every reader can change the numbers and re-run.